We pride ourselves in growing vigorous and pest-free citrus trees that are ready for orchard planting or shipment to local retail outlets.

-Our citrus trees can be purchased at Kula Hardware & Nursery, directly from the nursery, or shipped to any island.
+Our citrus trees can be purchased in tall 1 gallon pots or 15 gallon pots at Kula Hardware & Nursery, wholesale from our nursery, or shipped to any Hawaiian island.

 LEMON